-Note: The static multicast address can be set from "Add Static MAC" (Section 2.8.1) in "Unicast/Multicast MAC" (Section 2.8) or from "Static IP Multicast" (Section 2.10.4) in "IP multicast" (Section 2.10.1).
+Note: The static multicast address can be set from "Add Static MAC" (Section 2.8.1) in "Unicast/Multicast MAC" (Section 2.8) or from "Static IP Multicast" (Section 2.10.4) in "IP multicast" (Section 0).

 Label Description Unicast/Multicast MAC Displays MAC address VLAN Displays VLAN ID Туре Displays whether the MAC address is dynamic or static.
 Note that dynamic is the address that is learned automatically, while static is the address that is entered by the users.
-Ports Displays which port that this MAC address belongs to Clear Dynamic Entries Clears all Dynamic MAC addresses by clicking this button Next Page Clicking on this button to continue to the next page when there are more MACs available
+Ports Displays which port that this MAC address belongs to Clear Dynamic Entries Clears all Dynamic MAC addresses by clicking this button

-Table 2.25 Descriptions of MAC Address Table
+Table 2.25 Descriptions of MAC Address Table --